 Choosing your practice management system is one of the most important decisions you will make for your office.
 A practice management system can be very expensive, so you’ll want to make sure your decision will serve you well for many years.

 Practice management systems have changed considerably over the past ten years with the development of web-based software.
-Web-based practice management systems offer so many advantages over static server-based softwares that they shouldn’t be overlooked when investigating options.
+Web-based practice management systems offer so many advantages over static server-based software that they shouldn’t be overlooked when investigating options.

-Server-based software is the ‘traditional’ type that must be installed every computer and lives in the hardware housed in your office.
+Server-based software is the ‘traditional’ type that must be installed on every computer and lives in the hardware housed in your office.
 When things change in the healthcare industry, such as diagnosis or procedure codes, a new version of the software is written and offered for sale.
 You must then purchase the new version of the software to handle the changes.
 You can count on purchasing a new version of a server-based system at least every two years.

 Web-based software, on the other hand, is updated as changes occur.
 With web-based software, updates usually occur automatically and overnight, so there’s little disruption to your workflow.
 You can also access a web-based system from a browser on either a desktop or laptop, making it a more portable solution.